Awards for 2015

 Cine Latino Award

 "Director Rob Marshall has managed to translate one of the most complicated and beloved musicals of our time to the big screen with the recent Into the Woods and showcases and continuing creative vitality and artistic risk-taking in all of his work."

 Foxcatcher: Steve Carell

-"Since his emergence as one of America's most gifted comedic actors two decades ago, Steve Carell's career has moved through breakout hit television and film roles from _The 40-Year-Old Virgin (2005)_ to Little Miss Sunshine to The Office.
+"Since his emergence as one of America's most gifted comedic actors two decades ago, Steve Carell's career has moved through breakout hit television and film roles from The 40 Year Old Virgin to Little Miss Sunshine to The Office.
 Now, with his gripping portrayal of a man whose dreams and whims are overwhelmed by internal destructive forces beyond his control, Carell is firmly placed in the front ranks of America's finest dramatic performers."